Bihar Assembly Election 2020: List of rules one should follow amid COVID-19

 Here are the guidelines that should be followed

-a.
-Door-to-door campaign is subject to restrictions.
+- Door-to-door campaign is subject to restrictions.
 Only five, including the candidate but excluding the security personnel, are allowed for door-to-door campaigning.

-b.
-The convoy of vehicles should be broken after every five vehicles instead of 10 vehicles.
+- The convoy of vehicles should be broken after every five vehicles instead of 10 vehicles.

 Coronavirus: India records 86,052 new cases in last 24 hours; Tally nears 5.9 million

-c.
-Every person should wear face masks during every election-related activity.
+- Every person should wear face masks during every election-related activity.

-d.
-Thermal screening of all persons.
+- Thermal screening of all persons.
 Sanitiser, soap and water to be made available at every booth.

-e.
-Large halls should be identified as booths and counting centres so that social distancing can be maintained.
+- Large halls should be identified as booths and counting centres so that social distancing can be maintained.

-f.
-Nomination form will be made available online.
+- Nomination forms will be made available online.
 It can be filled online and its print may be taken out for submitting.

-g.
-Candidates can deposit security money online though the cash deposit option will also be there.
+- Candidates can deposit security money online though the cash deposit option will also be there.

 India-China joint statement reflects stated commitment to disengage

-h.
-Only two persons can accompany a candidate for submission of nomination.
+- Only two persons can accompany a candidate for submission of nomination.

-i.
-Only two vehicles will be allowed during the nomination filing process.
+- Only two vehicles will be allowed during the nomination filing process.

 According to reports, the maximum number of voters at a polling station in Bihar has been reduced from 1,500 to 1,000.

-Earlier, the Election Commission decided not to extend the postal ballot facility to voters over 65 years, citing challenges and constraints to implement this rule.
+Earlier, the EC decided not to extend the postal ballot facility to voters over 65 years, citing challenges and constraints to implement this rule.